SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Experiments

 \subsection{Datasets and Protocols}

 We choose a wide variety of public datasets from both aerial images as well as natural images and scene texts for evaluation.
 The details are as follows.

-\textbf{DOTA} \cite{xia2018dota}: DOTA is a complex aerial image dataset for object detection, which contains objects exhibiting a wide variety of scales, orientations, and shapes.
-DOTA contains 2,806 aerial images and 15 common object categories from different sensors and platforms.
-The fully annotated DOTA benchmark contains 188,282 instances, each of which is labeled by an arbitrary quadrilateral.
+\textbf{DOTA} \cite{xia2018dota}: DOTA-v1.0 is a complex aerial image dataset for object detection, which contains objects exhibiting a wide variety of scales, orientations, and shapes.
+DOTA-v1.0 contains 2,806 aerial images and 15 common object categories from different sensors and platforms.
+The fully annotated DOTA-v1.0 benchmark contains 188,282 instances, each of which is labeled by an arbitrary quadrilateral.
 There are two detection tasks for DOTA: horizontal bounding boxes (HBB) and oriented bounding boxes (OBB).
 The training set, validation set, and test set account for 1/2, 1/6, 1/3 of the entire data set, respectively.
-Due to ranging of the image size from around $ 800 \times 800 $ to $ 4,000 \times 4,000 $ pixels, we divide the images into $ 600 \times 600 $ subimages with an overlap of 150 pixels and scale it to $ 800 \times 800 $.
-With all these processes, we obtain about 27,000 patches.
-The model is trained by 135k iterations in total, and the learning rate changes during the 81k and 108k iterations from 5e-4 to 5e-6.
-The short names for categories are defined as (abbreviation-full name): PL-Plane, BD-Baseball diamond, BR-Bridge, GTF-Ground field track, SV-Small vehicle, LV-Large vehicle, SH-Ship, TC-Tennis court, BC-Basketball court, ST-Storage tank, SBF-Soccer-ball field, RA-Roundabout, HA-Harbor, SP-Swimming pool, and HC-Helicopter.
+In contrast, DOTA-v1.5 uses the same images as DOTA-v1.0, but extremely small instances (less than 10 pixels) are also annotated.
+Moreover, a new category, containing 402,089 instances in total is added in this version.
+While DOTA-v2.0 contains 18 common categories, 11,268 images and 1,793,658 instances.
+Compared to DOTA-v1.5, it includes the new categories.
+The 11,268 images in DOTA-v2.0 are split into training, validation, test-dev, and test-challenge sets.
+We divide the images into $ 600 \times 600 $ subimages with an overlap of 150 pixels and scale it to $ 800 \times 800 $.
+The short names for categories are defined as (abbreviation-full name): PL-Plane, BD-Baseball diamond, BR-Bridge, GTF-Ground field track, SV-Small vehicle, LV-Large vehicle, SH-Ship, TC-Tennis court, BC-Basketball court, ST-Storage tank, SBF-Soccer-ball field, RA-Roundabout, HA-Harbor, SP-Swimming pool, HC-Helicopter, CC-container crane, AP-airport and HP-helipad.